-- refer the complaint to you to deal with, subject to some level of monitoring by the CCC (see "How the CCC ensures complaints are dealt with appropriately") - ask you to carry out further enquiries before a final assessment is made (e.g. the complaint appears to indicate quite serious corruption, but the initial information gathered suggests that there may be an innocent explanation for what happened) - investigate the complaint itself - investigate the complaint in cooperation with you - refer possible criminal activity to the Queensland Police Service (QPS) - take no further action where the complaint: - is frivolous or vexatious - lacks substance or credibility - is not made in good faith - is made recklessly or maliciously, or primarily for a mischievous purpose - is outside the CCC's jurisdiction or where dealing with the complaint would be an unjustifiable use of resources, or not in the public interest.
+- refer the complaint to you to deal with, subject to some level of monitoring by the CCC (see "How the CCC ensures complaints are dealt with appropriately") - ask you to carry out further enquiries before a final assessment is made (e.g. the complaint appears to indicate quite serious corruption, but the initial information gathered suggests that there may be an innocent explanation for what happened) - investigate the complaint itself - investigate the complaint in cooperation with you - refer possible criminal activity to the Queensland Police Service (QPS) - refer the complaint (with the consent of the person who could make the complaint) to the Queensland Human Rights Commission under the HR Act - take no further action where the complaint: - is frivolous or vexatious - lacks substance or credibility - is not made in good faith - is made recklessly or maliciously, or primarily for a mischievous purpose - is outside the CCC's jurisdiction or where dealing with the complaint would be an unjustifiable use of resources, or not in the public interest.